 The foundation of youthful skin hinges upon one key factor: collagen.
-It is what gives elasticity, firmness, resiliency, and suppleness to the skin, which is the body’s largest organ.
+It’s what gives elasticity, firmness, resiliency, and suppleness to the skin, which is the body’s largest organ.
 As we age, however, production of this essential protein decreases and sagging, thinning skin is the result.
 To maximize stimulation of collagen production and guard it from breakdown, slathering your skin with the usual anti-aging creams and serums isn’t enough.

 Great skin starts on the plate.
-“Just as your other organs react to the consequences of what you eat, so does your skin,” says Jessica Katz RD, a nutritionist based in New York City.
+“Just as your other organs react to the consequences of what you eat, so does your skin,” says Jessica Katz, a nutritionist based in New York City.
 Sugar has been cited in a recent study as causing collagen to become almost irreparable by cross-linking fibers.
 Prevention is key, and thus a diet low in sugars and high in colorful fruits and vegetables helps protect the skin.
-Here are the foods to eat for a collagen-boosting diet:
+“Avoid refined sugars and refined carbs, as well as fried foods,” she advises.

-Besides its well known immune boosting benefits, vitamin C also has beauty benefits.
+Besides its well known immune-boosting benefits, vitamin C also has beauty benefits.
 “It neutralizes skin-damaging free radicals which cause collagen breakdown and aging,” Jessica explains.
 Most importantly, it facilitates the production of amino acids that are the major components of collagen.
 Dark greens like kale, spinach, asparagus, and broccoli, as well as citrus fruits such as oranges, grapefruit, and lemons are all rich in vitamin C.

 Just like our muscles, collagen needs protein to stay strong.
 Integral to the production of strong fibrous tissue, collagen and elastin require protein for their production.
 Lean meats, nuts, and fish are all great sources of protein.
 For a food that does double duty, egg whites not only contain protein, but are also rich in those crucial collagen building blocks, lysine and proline.

 Red vegetables such as beets, red peppers, and tomatoes contain lycopene, an antioxidant that acts as a natural sun blocker, protecting skin from the sun and increasing collagen production.
 While beet soup may not replace your go-to SPF, meals peppered with crimson colored ingredients can help shield you from sagging, sunburned skin.
 (P.S.
 Watermelon is a great sweet choice.)

 Eating chocolate can firm your skin.
 Sounds like a dream, right?
 Fortunately, it’s not a complete fantasy.
 Cocoa, particularly dark baking chocolate, is high in zinc.
-This mineral repairs damaged cells, protects collagen and elastin, and reduces inflammation, aiding in the collagen production process.
+This mineral repairs damaged cells, protects collagen and elastin, and reduces inflammation, aiding in the collagen-production process.
 Non-dessert foods rich in zinc include wheat germ, pumpkin and squash seeds, spinach, white mushrooms, and oysters.

 If plates laden with collagen-boosting foods seems like a lot to digest, a supplement may be for you.
-These pills claim to work from the inside out to support increased collagen production, however Jessica stresses a focus on a natural diet as opposed to relying on pills for glowing skin.
-“With supplements, you are missing the synergistic effect of consuming whole foods: the synergy of the various nutrients, fiber, water content, antioxidants, phytochemicals, vitamins, minerals, enzymes, proteins etc. It’s hard to derive comparable benefits from a supplement, but they can be a powerful combination when consumed together,” says Jessica.
+These pills claim to work from the inside-out to support increased collagen production.
+However, Jessica stresses to rely first on a natural diet and then supplementing your diet with powders and pills, as opposed to relying solely on pills for glowing skin.
+“If you just reply on supplements alone, you are missing the synergistic effect of consuming whole foods: the synergy of the various nutrients, fiber, water content, antioxidants, phytochemicals, vitamins, minerals, enzymes, proteins, etc. It’s hard to derive comparable benefits from a supplement, but they can be a powerful combination when consumed together,” she tells us.
 Here are a few formulas that are causing some buzz in nutritional beauty:

 READ THIS NEXT